News about the health and beauty of the natural world that sustains us.

 There are many ways to curb the amounts of excess nutrients entering lakes, rivers and streams - a bioretention system is one of them.
 Bioretention systems - also called rain gardens - are landscape best management practices (BMPs) that use filtration to treat storm water runoff in a depressed area.
 They can be implemented in residential areas with trees, shrubs and grasses to catch rainwater during and after a storm.
 As the vegetated area receives the water, it filters it through the soil and plants, removing nutrients before the water reaches a water body.

 Viewer Tip: According to a recent study, bioretention systems were able to remove 47 to 68 percent of phosphorus from runoff.
 Installing a bioretention area near your house can add natural beauty and help protect water quality in local water bodies.
-For more information on these systems and how they work, visit bioretention (rain gardens).
-(Click image below to download in low and high resolutions)
+For more information on these systems and how they work, visit bioretention (rain gardens)

 (Sources: EPA, “Bioretention (Rain Gardens)”; Hsieh, C. and Davis, A.P., “Multiple-event Study of Bioretention for Treatment of Urban Storm Water Runoff,” 2003; Image courtesy of the EPA.)